Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--eval-all`:
   Evaluate all available formulae and casks, whether installed or not, to list their dependencies.
 * `--for-each`:
-  Switch into the mode used by the `--all` option, but only list dependencies for each provided *`formula`*, one formula per line.
-This is used for debugging the `--installed`/`--all` display mode.
+  Switch into the mode used by the `--eval-all` option, but only list dependencies for each provided *`formula`*, one formula per line.
+This is used for debugging the `--installed`/`--eval-all` display mode.
+* `--HEAD`:
+  Show dependencies for HEAD version instead of stable version.
 * `--formula`:
   Treat all named arguments as formulae.
 * `--cask`: